stefabat/CheatSheet/gnuplot.md

 At any moment, if you need help just type `help` and choose the topic, and the subtopic if needed.
 Pressing Enter without typing anything will exit from the help pages.
 Every setting that can be `set` can also be `unset`. **All commands can be abbreviated by the first unique letters**, if there is ambiguity, gnuplot will complain.
 Typing `quit` will exit from the gnuplot shell.
 Typing `reset` will `unset` **all** settings to their default values.
 Typing `save 'filename'` will save everything to disk, and `load 'filename'` will restore everything back.
 Typing `history` will show you the history of all your typed in commands.
 Typing `test` will show an overview of the line styles and line types set.
 Typing `show <setting>` will print the value assigned to that particular `<setting>`.
 Note that all commands given below which specify an axis, such as `xrange` or `xlabel` are also valid for the y and z axis (when applicable) and are thus not written explicitly.
+Be aware that gnuplot works like FORTRAN, e.g. a division between integers will remain an integer! `9/8 = 1` while `9.0/8.0 = 1.125`!!!

 #### Set the terminal